Commanding general of Army Recruiting receives third star

 |0

-This work, Commanding general of Army Recruiting receives third star [Image 2 of 2], by Shatara Riis, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Commanding general of Army Recruiting receives third star, by Shatara Riis, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.